Read This First

 - Australia: These universities not only contribute to technological advancements in AI but also lead in addressing the critical philosophical, ethical, and social questions arising from these technologies.

-- Central distinction: Philosophy of AI – Core Concepts helps separate what otherwise becomes compressed inside Philosophy of AI – Core Concepts.
+- Central distinction: Strong programs in the philosophy of AI helps separate what otherwise becomes compressed inside Philosophy of AI – Core Concepts.

 - Best charitable version: The idea has to be made strong enough that criticism reaches the real view rather than a caricature.